Amputation of the Foot or Toe

 We amputate toes, foot or part of a foot most often to:

 - Treat infections

-- Remove dead or damaged tissue, such as gangrene or serious trauma may cause
+- Remove dead or damaged tissue, caused by gangrene or serious trauma

 Gangrene of Foot

 How Long Does an Amputation Take?